-The basic rehabilitation’s principles (MS) are: timeliness, regularity, unity of preventive and rehabilitation measures, an interdisciplinary approach, individuality.
-Staging is determined by a combination of work in the center and at home, is discussed and planned with a personal doctor and patient.
+The basic rehabilitation principles (MS) are: timeliness, regularity, unity of preventive and rehabilitation measures, an interdisciplinary approach, individuality.
+Staging is determined by a work combination in the center and at home, is discussed and planned with a personal physician and patient.

 2. The use of afferent neurodynamic stimulation methods: the patient’s energy resource is not wasted, as in arbitrary exercises; the energy resource of the instructor is used, acting as an external drive equipped with the necessary simulator designs and devices.